ItalyCookieChoices/italy-cookie-choices/README.md

 Probably, you already have visited the site before, so you accepted the use of cookies and the plugin installed a cookie in your browser to know it.
 If you want to test if the plugin is working properly, try removing the cookies `displayCookieConsent` from your web browser or navigating in incognito mode.
 If you think that the plugin is not working properly, just open an issue here https://github.com/overclokk/italy-cookie-choices/issues and I will check it for you.

+### Does it work in static HTML pages? ###

+Yes, simply copy the snippet generate by "Italy Cookie Choses for WordPress" and put in your HTML footer before </body> tag

+### I use Async JS and CSS plugin, but the banner doesn't display ###

+You have to uncheck the "Detect <script> tags in wp_footer" in Async JS and CSS plugin settings page and refresh page.

 ## Screenshots ##

 ### 1. Italy Cookie Choices Options Menu ###